Morphux/Documentation/Infrastructure.md

 and the database server will take over

 ## Add a package to the database
-- Some basic informations is extracted from the package, in order to respond quickly on an install request:
+- Some basic informations are extracted from the package, in order to respond quickly on an install request:
 	- Name of the package
 	- Version of the package